- Sporty A-Spec offered with 4-cylinder

-For performance, we’ve rated the 2020 Acura TLX a 6, awarding it points for its impressive powertrain lineup.
-(Read more about how we rate cars.)
+For performance, the 2020 Acura TLX earns a 6 for its impressive powertrain lineup.

 Acura offers the TLX with two engines, a 2.4-liter 206-horsepower inline-4 and a 3.5-liter 290-hp V-6.
 Although some other Acura models feature advanced turbocharged engines, the engines in the TLX are naturally aspirated and are not as powerful as the engines in rivals such as the BMW-3 Series and the Mercedes Benz C-Class.

 Both engines are smooth enough and powerful enough to satisfy most buyers, however.
 The TLX is more fun with the V-6 and Acura’s all-wheel-drive system.
 There’s strong acceleration off the line and still more in reserve for passing on the highway.

 Unfortunately, the Acura’s 9-speed automatic transmission is a disappointment and it undermines some of the TLX’s performance potential.
 It feels lazy and doesn’t change gears as quickly or as crisply as the transmissions used by Audi, BMW and Infiniti.
 TLXs with the 4-cylinder engine get an 8-speed dual-clutch automatic transmission, which we prefer.

 Adding the A-Spec package to the TLX doesn’t add horsepower or radically improve the sedan’s handling, but its larger 19-inch wheels and wider tires do improve roadholding.
 The TLX’s all-wheel-drive system provides impressive traction and secure handling, especially with the larger 19-inch wheels and tires on the A-Spec.

 2020 Acura TLX